system76/docs/_articles/laptop-battery-thresholds.md

 ---

-## Some additional notes

-This feature is not completely finished as of this articles publish date, currently the change is removed when the system shutsdown (the EC resets) and there is not a Graphical Client (GUI) for making these changes.
-Once the feature is complete there will be a GUI to make these changes and they will be persistent.
-The article [here](/articles/open-firmware-systems.md) lists our current Open Firmware and Open EC systems, note only Open EC supported systems support Battery Thresholds.

-### FlexiCharger

-FlexiCharger is the implementation of charging thresholds in proprietary firmware, made available as a BIOS setting.

-To adjust the top charge, reboot the computer and enter into BIOS by holding down <kbd>F2</kbd>, and navigate to Advanced, then Advanced Chipset Control, and set Flexicharger to Enabled.
-Two new sub-menus will appear, and can be set to the user's desired percentages.
-Once configured, save and exit the BIOS.

-FlexiCharger can be disabled at any time in the BIOS, which reverts the charging profile to factory defaults.

-### Charging Thresholds

-Configuring charging thresholds will allow your System76 laptop to disable the charger and run off the AC connection when the battery reaches a specified capacity.
-This is particularly useful when your laptop is plugged into AC power adapter for extended periods of time as it prevents unnecessary micro-charging which reduces battery longevity.
+Charging thresholds allow your System76 laptop to avoid charging the battery until it has dropped below a lower bound (the start threshold), and to stop charging when it reaches an upper bound (the end threshold).
+This is useful when your laptop is plugged into an AC power adapter for extended periods of time, as it prevents unnecessary micro-charging that would reduce battery longevity.

-The longevity of lithium batteries is dependent on the number of charge cycles they go through.
-The larger the percentage of spread between start and end charge percentages, the longer the physical battery will last.
-For optimal longevity, charge cycles of 40%~80% are a good idea.

-Before heading out into the wild blue yonder, disable this feature to charge your laptop battery to 100%.

-#### Open Firmware

-On laptops with System76 Open Firmware, charging thresholds are exposed through ACPI.
-The `system76_acpi` kernel module then makes these available through standard sysfs entries.

-- `/sys/class/power_supply/BAT0/charge_control_start_threshold`
-- `/sys/class/power_supply/BAT0/charge_control_end_threshold`

-The default values of 0 for the start threshold and 100 for the end threshold disable the feature.
+To determine if your laptop has Open Firmware or proprietary firmware, see [this article](/articles/open-firmware-systems.md).
+(If a system has Open Firmware, then it must also have Open EC to work with charging thresholds.)
+See [Charging Thresholds](#configuring-charging-thresholds-open-firmware) for Open Firmware systems or [FlexiCharger](#configuring-flexicharger-proprietary-firmware) for proprietary firmware systems.

+## Configuring Charging Thresholds (Open Firmware)

+**Note:** This feature is not currently finished.
+Currently, the thresholds are reset when the EC is reset (which happens when the system is shut down and the power is unplugged.)
+Once the feature is complete, the thresholds will be persistent and a GUI will be available to set them.

-### Using the command line
+### Using the terminal:

 You can see the thresholds that are currently set using this command: